thaiminhpv/Blockchain-capstone-project/README.md

 Then comment out `<script src="index.js"/>` in `index.html` and replace with `<script src="dist/bundle.js"/>`.

-Pushed commits to the `master` branch are automatically deployed to [blockchain.thaiminhpv.tech](https://blockchain.thaiminhpv.tech) by Vercel.
+Pushed commits to the `master` branch are automatically deployed to [blockchain.thaiminhpv.tech](https://blockchain.thaiminhpv.tech) and [bdp306b.thaiminhpv.tech](https://bdp306b.thaiminhpv.tech/) by Vercel.